SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/Sale_Agent/v1SaleAgent_GetNextSaleStage.md

 | SO-TimeZone | Specify the timezone code that you would like date/time responses converted to. |
 | SO-AppToken | The application token that identifies the partner app.
 Used when calling Online WebAPI from a server. |

 ## Request Body: request

 SaleId, IncludeCurrentStage

 | Property Name | Type |  Description |
 |----------------|------|--------------|
 | SaleId | int32 |  |
 | IncludeCurrentStage | bool |  |

 ## Response: int32

+OK

 | Response | Description |
 |----------------|-------------|